kwesiRutledge/goop2/README.md

   - Eq
   - Len
 - Decide whether or not we really need the Coeffs() method (What is it doing?)
-- Create function for easily creating MatDense zeros matrix and ones matrices (and Identity)
+- Create function for easily creating MatDense:
+  - zeros matrix
+  - ones matrices
+  - (and Identity)